 Most providers include or offer modems for a monthly fee, but you certainly can use your own modem.
 Most providers offer devices that have the modem and router in one unit, called a gateway.
 Using a gateway eliminates the need for a router to distribute the internet signal in your home.

 That depends on your provider, your plan, and what each user in your house is doing on the internet.
 DSL can support about 2 simultaneous video streams but could support more users if all their activities are light use.
 A good rule of thumb is to figure about 25 Mbps per person on one connection.

 DSL is not obsolete.
 It is a viable internet service in many situations.
 It is widely available in many rural and suburban areas, and in some cases is the only choice other than satellite internet.
 But, broadband internet is changing and much of what people do online requires faster speeds than DSL can provide.
-More providers are developing and expanding the availability of fiber internet, which is capable of multi-Gbps speeds.
 As demand increases, DSL simply will not be able to keep up and provide the speeds needed to satisfy people’s internet lifestyles.
-But it will be years before DSL is obsolete.

 Table of Contents

 |cookielawinfo-checkbox-necessary||1 year||This cookie is set by GDPR Cookie Consent plugin.
 The cookies is used to store the user consent for the cookies in the category "Necessary".|

 |elementor||never||This cookie is used by the website's WordPress theme.
 It allows the website owner to implement or change the website's content in real-time.|